 In the natural gas sector, there are 32 local distribution network operators and one transmission system operator.
 The transmission system operator is also the sole importer and wholesale supplier of natural gas.
-Its ownership is divided between the State of Finland, Fortum Plc, E.ON Ruhrgas and Gazprom.
+Its ownership is divided between the State of Finland, Fortum Heat and Gas Ltd, E.ON Ruhrgas International AG and OAO Gazprom.
 Approximately 80 per cent of Finnish DSOs are wholly or mainly owned by municipalities.
-The rest 20 per cent of DSOs are owned by other company's from the industry.
+The rest 20 per cent of DSOs are owned by other companies from the industry.